jails-org/jails-org.github.io/docs/helpers.md

 }
 ```

-**Important** : In the example above, the `off()` helper has to be defined in the high-order function.
+**Important** : In the example above, the `off()` helper has to be defined in the component function.
 That's because `componentClick` is a event handler and it's not directly executed by `init/main` function.

 ## .emit